University Catalog

 This fully online course focuses on the theory and practice of simultaneous interpreting through active translation and interpreting tasks.
 Through telecollaboration with native speakers of Russian, students will gain active practice in listening comprehension and spoken and written Russian.
 A major focus is on translation and simultaneous interpreting in a variety of professional contexts including health and legal settings, politics and media, and business negotiations.
 Active learning projects will involve role-play, simultaneous interpreting tasks, and creating audio/visual presentations.
 Prerequisite: RUSS 2314 or equivalent.

 RUSS 4362.
-RUSSIA AND THE SUCCESSOR STATES TODAY.
+RUSSIA AND THE POST-SOVIET STATES TODAY.
 3 Hours.

 RUSS 4391.
 CONFERENCE COURSE.
 3 Hours.